Specy/rooc/README.md

   - [x] Definition of variable bounds
   - [x] Javascript defined functions, define js functions to use in the model
 - [x] Simplex resolution
-  - [x] Linearization of a generic problem (done except for mod operator)
+  - [x] Linearization of a generic problem (min, max, abs, logic operators)
   - [x] Transformation of a linear problem into the standard form
   - [x] Two step method using artifical variables to find a valid basis for the standard form problem
   - [x] Simplex to find the optimal solution of a standard form linear problem
-- [ ] Integer and binary problems resolution
+- [x] Integer and binary problems resolution
   - [x] Integer and binary problem definitions (bounds)
   - [x] Integer solvers
   - [x] Binary problem solution
   - [x] Integer/Binary problem solution
   - [x] MILP problem solution
-  - [ ] Logic constraints
+  - [x] Logic constraints
 - [x] UI
   - [x] Compilation to WASM
   - [x] Create and manage your models